 Looking for a short cycle without sacrificing scenic views?
 This urban trail is as good as it gets.
 Following the Yukon River and passing through Whitehorse’s downtown core, the Millennium Trail offers cyclists 5 km of trails fit for all levels of experience.
 The trail weaves through the woods, where pine and aspen trees abound, so you’ll have ample opportunities to peep the changing leaves and take in all the fall colours.
 There’s loads to see along the way, too, including the pedestrian-only Rotary Centennial Bridge, plenty of lookouts and a fish ladder where visitors can come face to face with some of the region’s underwater inhabitants.

 7. Edmonton River Valley Trail, Alberta

 A riverside cycle to welcome fall?
 Don’t mind if we do!
 This trail runs through the Saskatchewan River Valley, passing through Edmonton and the surrounding wooded regions.
-Cycle the entire 29 kilometers or choose a segment of the trail based on one of the many sights to see: The Muttart Conservatory’s botanical gardens, the University of Alberta and Whitemud Nature Reserve are just a few of the landmarks along this gorgeous urban trail.
+Cycle the entire 29 kilometres or choose a segment of the trail based on one of the many sights to see: The Muttart Conservatory’s botanical gardens, the University of Alberta and Whitemud Nature Reserve are just a few of the landmarks along this beautiful urban trail.

 Photo credit: Walshcooks